By Riley Chen 1 min read

 GTO vs Exploitative Play: A Comprehensive Comparison

-In the world of poker, understanding different strategic approaches is crucial for improving your game and increasing your profitability.
+in poker, understanding different strategic approaches is crucial for improving your game and increasing your profitability.
 Two prominent concepts that often come up are Game Theory Optimal (GTO) play and exploitative play.
 While they serve different purposes and are applied in distinct scenarios, mastering both can significantly enhance your overall Poker Strategy.
 This article provides an in-depth look at GTO versus exploitative play, highlighting their principles, advantages, disadvantages, and when to employ each approach.

 What is GTO Play?